 Which hotel should I choose?

-Macau hotel prices also skyrocket on Friday and Saturday nights so we often encourage visitors who are making combined trips to Hong Kong and Macau to target a visit to Macau during the midweek to save on their accommodations.
+Macau hotel prices also skyrocket on Friday and Saturday nights so we often encourage visitors who are making combined trips to Hong Kong and Macau to target a visit to Macau during the midweek to save on their Macau accommodation costs.

-There are excellent French, Spanish, American, Japanese, Korean restaurants as well as and many other food types if you know where to look.
+There are excellent international restaurants in Macau like French, Spanish, American, Japanese, Korean restaurants as well as and many other food types if you know where to look.

-One of the special aspects of Macau are the presence of local pastelerias (bakeries) like Koi Kei, which sell local Macanese snacks like braised meats, almond cookies and Portuguese style egg tarts.
+One of the special aspects of Macau is the presence of local pastelerias (bakeries) like Koi Kei, which sell local Macanese snacks like braised meats, almond cookies and Portuguese-style egg tarts.

 What about the shopping?